 Participation in the exhibit is open to participating school students in grades K-12 in Fannin and surrounding counties and homeschooled children from within Fannin County.

-Thank you to the following educators who help make this year's exhibit possible:
+Thank you to the following educators & partners who help make this year's exhibit possible:

 Laura Meineke (Homeschool students)

 Steven Kirby (Fannin County Boys & Girls Club)